 I’m Rachel Grimshaw.
-This is my ninth year teaching in the English Department, and when I’m not grading, you can find me at a local coffee shop drinking ridiculous amounts of caffeine, playing card or board games with friends, playing video games, floating the river, attending live music events, reading, writing, or arithmaticing (not really—I’m a nerd, but I don’t do math for fun).
-If I can do any of these activities with my girlfriend of 12 years and our new puppy, Greta, that’s even better.
+This is my tenth year teaching in the English Department, and when I’m not grading, you can find me at a local coffee shop, playing card or board games with friends, playing video games, floating the river, attending live music events, reading, writing, or arithmaticing (not really—I’m a nerd, but I don’t do the math for fun).
+If I can do any of these activities with my girlfriend of 13 years and our puppy, Greta, that’s even better.
 I attended Stan State for undergraduate and graduate work, and when I transferred to this campus in 2006, I had just come out.
 I was lucky enough to find myself surrounded with love and acceptance both at work and at school, but I know this isn’t the case for everyone.
 As someone who comes from a conservative family and region, I know the difference a support system can make, and I would love the opportunity to work with students who need support, guidance, or even just an open ear or a friendly face.

-Because of the leadership position I’ve taken in the program this year, I’ve decided not to take on any new mentees, so I can help support all of the students in our program, but I’m available if anyone needs support or simply someone to talk to.
-You can reach me by email: firstname.lastname@example.org or in person during office hours Wednesdays from 10:00-12:00 (DBH 246).
+Because of the leadership position I’ve taken in the program, I’ve decided not to take on any new mentees at this time.
+I made this decision, so I’m available to support all of the students in our program.
+You can reach me by email: email@example.com or in person during office hours Wednesdays from 10:00-12:00 (DBH 246).
 I look forward to meeting you, I’m excited to have you be a part of our program, and I hope you have an amazing year!

 Paul James Morgan